ARTICLE 1: Sanctions Legislation (UK and BVI)

 The Regulations (as amended) are extended to the British Virgin Islands (BVI), and other British Overseas Territories, by the Russia (Sanctions) (Overseas Territories) Order 2020 (“the Overseas Territories Order”) with certain modifications, but in effect the Overseas Territories Order applies the UK Sanctions Regime in the BVI and to BVI persons and entities.

-Prohibitions under the Regulations
+Prohibitions Under the Regulations

 The regime comprises financial sanctions, trade sanctions and immigration sanctions.
 There are also specific sanctions relating to aircraft and shipping.
 Here, we will consider the most common form of financial sanction – an asset freeze.